Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Related work

-A complement to regression estimation of CATE is \emph{importance sampling}, where the goal is to alleviate systematic differences in baseline covariates across treatment groups.
-This idea is used in propensity-score methods~ \citep{austin2011introduction,rosenbaum1983central}, that use the observed treatment policy to re-weight samples for causal effect estimation, and more generally in re-weighted regression, see e.g.~\citep{freedman2008weighting}.
-Two major drawbacks of these methods are the need to estimate the propensity score when it is unknown, and the high variance introduced when the propensities are so that small estimation errors lead to dividing by near-zeros.
-To address this, others~\citep{gretton2009covariate,kallus2016generalized,kallus2017framework}, have proposed \emph{learning} sample weights to minimize a distributional distance between samples, but rely on specifying the data representation a priori, without regard for which aspects of the data matter for outcome prediction.
-We build on the importance sampling literature by developing theory and algorithms for weighted risk minimization for potential outcomes and CATE, both in a fixed representation and one learned from data.
+{\blockedit \paragraph{Sample weighting estimators} A complement to regression estimation of CATE is \emph{sample weighting}, where the goal is to alleviate systematic differences in baseline covariates across treatment groups.
+This idea is used in propensity weighting methods~\citep{austin2011introduction,rosenbaum1983central,jung2020estimating} which use the observed treatment policy to re-weight samples for causal effect estimation, and more generally in re-weighted regression, see e.g.~\citep{freedman2008weighting,jung2020learning}.
+Two challenges with propensity weighting methods are 1) the need to estimate the propensity score when it is unknown, and 2) the high variance introduced when the propensities are small, so that minute estimation errors lead to dividing by near-zeros.
+Interestingly, solving one of the above problems may mitigate also the other; \citet{hirano2003efficient,abadie2016matching} showed that weighting or matching using the estimated propensity score may be more favorable than using the true propensity score when the increase in bias is smaller than the reduction in variance.
+We observe a similar phenomenon in our proposed regularization scheme. \citet{gretton2009covariate,kallus2016generalized,kallus2017framework} proposed learning sample weights by minimizing a distributional distance between weighted samples from different treatment groups.
+These rely on specifying the data representation a priori, without regard for which aspects of the data matter for outcome prediction.
+We build on the sampling weighting (importance sampling) literature by developing theory and algorithms for weighted risk minimization for potential outcomes and CATE, both in a fixed representation and one learned from data.
+A similar idea was also used in concurrent work by~\citet{kallus2020deepmatch}. }